Loader bar Loading...

 Most leaders believe they are facing an accountability problem, when the real issue is a lack of self-accountability.
 Teams often fall into a "powerless" mindset shaped by blame, excuses, and the belief that outcomes are outside their control.

+For decades, expertise has been the gold standard of performance at work.
+Today, its shelf life is shrinking.
 In a world shaped by rapid change, AI, and constant reinvention, the ability to adapt is increasingly more valuable than what someone already knows.
 The challenge for learning professionals is not just building expertise, but helping people avoid Frozen Expertise—when past success quietly limits future growth—and develop the capacity to learn, unlearn, and relearn in real time.

 Innovation and creativity are crucial to your org's success.
 Discover the brain science that creates high levels of both and explore the behaviors of managers/leaders that damage or even kill innovation.
 Leave with new strategies to solve roadblocks and create a culture that drives impactful innovation across all functions.